TwilioDevEd/warm-transfer-rails/README.md

    $ bundle exec rails s
    ```

 1. Expose your application to the wider internet using [ngrok](http://ngrok.com).
-You can click
-  [here](#expose-the-application-to-the-wider-internet) for more details.
 This step
   is important because the application won't work as expected if you run it through
   localhost.